nani67/nani67/README.md

 ### P Nani -- nani67

-I am a _student_ who loves programming and sleeping.
+I am a _student_ who loves programming.
 My alias is Nandroid, because I started my love for programming through Android app development.
 I thought to add more info but my brain was eaten by a Zombie.

 **Some things which describes me:**